skip to content

 This unprecedented time caused by COVID-19 has left many parents struggling to navigate a new, uncharted territory of challenges.
-The fear and uncertainty of being locked up at home have made it difficult for families to keep a sense of calm and establish new household norms.
+The fear and uncertainty of being locked up at home have made it difficult for families to keep a sense of calm and establish new household norms, such as parenting in a pandemic.

 With the rapid and drastic changes in daily life brought about by the pandemic, it is not surprising for parents to think twice about their parenting approach: Are they doing enough?
 Is there anything else they should be doing?
 Many parents are feeling overwhelmed, and it’s completely understandable.